 Most Texas personal injury attorneys handle cases on what is called a “contingency fee” basis.
+This article explains the reasons for and benefits of a contingent fee arrangement.

 What is a Contingency Fee?